 I got the inspiration for this recipe because I had a bunch of vegetables in my refrigerator and needed to use them up.
 I was craving Mexican food, specifically enchiladas, but wanted to do something a little different than traditional enchiladas.
 This casserole was perfect!
-I had a bunch of tomatoes that I needed to use before they went bad so I decided to make my own enchilada sauce.
-I’ll admit that it took a bit of time to make the sauce (about 1 hour), but it was well worth it y’all.
-Seriously.
-The flavor of this sauce tastes so authentic that I couldn’t believe I made it.
-I felt like I was at a Tex-Mex restaurant eating enchiladas!
+I LOVE to make my own sauces, rather than buy canned or jarred sauce.
+My Roasted Tomato Enchilada Sauce is perfect for this casserole!
+The flavor of this sauce tastes so authentic that you will feel like you are eating enchiladas Tex-Mex restaurant!